GuillermoLB/bedrock-api-serverless/README.md

 ## Architecture

-This project is structured as a modern Python web application using FastAPI with the following key components:
+This project is structured as a modern Python application using FastAPI with the following key components:

 ### Core Components